 For additional insight, I calculated the aDSI and the aDSW within each subpopulation.
 While this information did not answer any particular research question, it provided the ability to observe the diversity of group memberships and congruence in calculated values.
 Moreover, the data visually demonstrated potential prediction issues.
 Regarding dissertations, I noticed three issues: a) The quantitative research method documents returned the highest aDSI, b) there were no plagiarism-of-self substantive SSI, and c) DSL membership was highly skewed to the low level.
 The research method identified as 'Other' was a catchall that included the Ph.D. candidates' descriptions of their dissertations as a mixed method, literature review, an action project, an organization review, and an untested survey design.
-See Appendix A for a further frequency breakdown of the research methods categorical variable within each DSL, word count groupings, and reference count groupings.
+See Appendix A for a further dissertation frequency breakdown of the research methods categorical variable within each DSL, word count groupings, and reference count groupings.

 Dissertation Differential Statistics Results